Medical Emergency Transport and Rescue

 Volunteers are an important part of the service as they complement EMS.
 Here you will get first-hand experience in becoming an emergency practitioner.

 There are volunteer groups in towns throughout the Western Cape.
 These groups can be contacted through EMS stations in all six districts, where you would have to contact the applicable district/division of EMS and ask for the co-ordinator of the volunteer programme.
+You will also need to complete your Basic Ambulance Assistant or Basic Life Support course and obtain your code 10 professional driving permit.

-How do I Become a paramedic?
+How do I become a paramedic?

 How do I become a rescue technician?